 The income approach to value is based upon the assumption that a property is worth the future income, discounted to present worth, that it will generate for the prospective buyer.
 In the oil and gas industry, a common business practice of negotiating advance payments ("delay rentals") for the right to, at some future date, produce oil and gas has developed.
 By analyzing the amount and duration, typically, of delay rentals and by discounting the resulting income series to present worth an estimate of the probable selling price of reserve oil and gas properties can be developed.
 This procedure contained in § 110 CSR 1J-4.7 is the method used by the Department to develop, on a county and district basis, the per acre market value of reserve (non-producing acreage) oil and gas properties.
-The resultant per acre values were developed and published in the State Register on July 1, 2006; and after a public comment period were filed, in finalized form, in the State Register on September 1, 2006.
+The resultant per acre values were developed and published, in finalized form, in the State Register on August 28, 2009.